sapling-data/loki-svelte-starter/README.md

-# Loki Vue 3 + Vite Starter
+# Loki Svelte + Vite Starter

-Loki Vue 3 + Vite Starter is a simple way to fast-forward through the setup of a fresh Vue 3 app that can be easily deployed to Sapling Data's Loki cloud OS.
-This app has been initialized with [Vite](https://vitejs.dev/) and includes basic setups for [Jest](https://jestjs.io/docs/en/getting-started) and [Tailwind CSS](https://tailwindcss.com/docs).
+Loki Svelte + Vite Starter is a simple way to fast-forward through the setup of a fresh Svelte app that can be easily deployed to Sapling Data's Loki cloud OS.
+This app has been initialized with [Vite](https://vitejs.dev/) and includes a basic setup for [Tailwind CSS](https://tailwindcss.com/docs).

 ## Quick Start
 Here's how to get code into a Loki cloud ASAP: